nicholasbard/teknonaturalist/3_Running_teknonaturalist/Running_teknonaturalist_with_Snakemake_Overview.md

 Exiting because a job execution failed.
 Look above for error message
 ```

 ### Snakemake must be installed, the teknonaturalist environment must be created, and the databases prior to running Snakemake.
-Directions and resources are provided in the README.file and setup_resources directory.
+Directions and resources are provided in [README.md](/README.md) and setup_resources directory.
 Once all setup is complete...

 1. Before running Snakemake, extract PE reads into teknonaturalist/data/orig.fastqs.
 Make sure they are gzipped (fastq.gz extension).
 A guide is provided in the Fastq.file.prep.txt file